kalisio/feathers-webpush/README.md

 ### unsubscribePushNotifications ()

 Unsubscribes from push notifications.
 It retrieves the registration from the service worker and unsubscribes the current push subscription.
 It returns the unsubscribed subscription object.

+### addSubscription (user, currentSubscription, subscriptionProperty)
+Adds a new subscription to the specified user object.
+It appends the subscription to the existing subscriptions if the user already has subscriptions stored.

+### removeSubscription (user, currentSubscription, subscriptionProperty)
+Removes a subscription from the specified user object.
+It removes the subscription from the subscriptions array based on the endpoint.

 ## Tests